anon-blue/anon.blue/README.txt

                                                                  555551654654666
 884448+258 agent does not have the appropriate clearance to distribute files.
 Cu stomer is extremely difficult to hear.
-Long-winded explanation about how busines s workd. sunable to backspacgjhfhytfhtffffffffffffffffffffffffffffffffffffffffff fffffffffffffffffffffffff42515144o what do you tell them....cx keeps cutting you off. right. continued mumbling. no detectable accent. unakkkkkkkkkkkkkkkkkkkkkk kkkkkkkkkkkkkkkll. meeting in 2 minutes means water fetching is probably an appr
+Long-winded explanation about how busines s workd. sunable to backspacgjhfhytfhtfffffffffffffffffffftyghhjjhkgjkffffffffff fffffffffffffffffffffffff42515144o what do you tell them....cx keeps cutting you off. right. continued mumbling. no detectable accent. unakkkkkkkkkkkkkkkkkkkkkk kkkkkkkkkkkkkkkll. meeting in 2 minutes means water fetching is probably an appr